Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 Terms $U(\Lambda_j)$ can gap out the edge as long as the vectors $\{\Lambda_j\}$ satisfy the ``null-vector'' conditions (\ref{null-vector}).
 There are four linear independent solutions to this problem:

-and these 4 vectors corresponding to 4 independent backscattering terms that can fully gap out the non-chiral Luttinger liquids near each 1D block $\tau_2$.
-As the consequence, the 2D bosonic Levin-Gu state decoration on $\sigma_2$ corresponds to an \textit{obstruction-free} block-state.
+and these 4 vectors correspond to 4 independent backscattering terms that can fully gap out the non-chiral Luttinger liquids near each 1D block $\tau_2$ without symmetry breaking according to the primitivity criteria in Sec.\ref{sec:blockdecoration}.
+As the consequence, the 2D bosonic Levin-Gu state decoration on $\sigma_2$ corresponds to an \textit{obstruction-free} block state.

-Furthermore, we should consider if this 2D block-state can be trivialized by 3D bubble construction.
-The only possible 3D bubble is formed by an enclosed 2D $(p+ip)$-SC, and we have discussed the effects of this bubble in Fig. \ref{3D bubble}, hence for spinless fermions, 2D block-state from bilayer $(p+ip)$-SCs is trivialized, and Levin-Gu state decoration on each $\sigma_2$ is \textit{trivialization-free}, and it is a nontrivial block-state.
+Furthermore, we should consider if this 2D block state can be trivialized by 3D bubble construction.
+The only possible 3D bubble is formed by an enclosed 2D $(p+ip)$-SC, and we have discussed the effects of this bubble in Fig. \ref{3D bubble} that leads to the fact for spinless fermions, 2D block state from bilayer $(p+ip)$-SCs is equivalent to the Levin-Gu state decoration on each $\sigma_2$ and $\sigma_3$ that is \textit{trivialization-free}, and it is a nontrivial block state.

-For spin-1/2 fermions, all 2D root phases on $\sigma_{1,2}$ are \textit{obstructed}.
-As the consequence, there is no nontrivial 2D block-state for spin-1/2 fermions.
+For spin-1/2 fermions, all 2D root phases on $\sigma_{1,2,3}$ are \textit{obstructed}.
+As the consequence, there is no nontrivial 2D block state for spin-1/2 fermions.